 Bottom line, Namecheap VPN provides its users with amazing speeds paired with pretty good connection consistency.
 Once you actually connect to a server (which may take a while), you will not experience any sudden speed drops or disconnects, which is especially important for online gaming.

 Namecheap VPN currently supports Windows, macOS, Android, iOS, and VPN-enabled routers.
 If you are planning on using the iOS app, we recommend buying it on the official website since Apple adds a 30-60% fee, depending on your location.
 When it comes to the Windows app, users have reported issues on Windows 10 caused by IPv6 that usually disappear when they disable it on their networks.
 The app performs pretty well, but it still features only IKEv2.

 Namecheap VPN provides its users with 1,000+ servers spread across 75+ location, which is pretty impressive for a service that is just starting out.
 Server locations range from the US, the UK, and Switzerland to Malaysia, South Korea, and Cyprus.
 The list also features lesser-known European VPN locations like Serbia, Albania, Romania, Slovakia, and Slovenia.

 As we already mentioned in this Namecheap VPN review, the company owns an effective network of high-speed servers that guarantees consistent connections and enough speed for even the most data-intensive operations.
 It also provides its users with unlimited speeds and bandwidth.
-Namecheap VPN can be used on up to 5 devices at the same time, which makes it a part of a pretty elite group of VPN services that can provide an entire family with secure connections on all their favorite devices simultaneously.
+Namecheap VPN can be used on an unlimited number of devices at the same time, which makes it a part of a pretty elite group of VPN services that can provide an entire family with secure connections on all their favorite devices simultaneously.

 Security And Privacy